zevbo/StateDimensionLogic/README.md

 #### Safety Checks

 One of the major features of this package is the safety checks it provides.
 When you create and then run a ```Seq_model.t```, it is guaranteed that every state dimension requested by each node will be available.
-To see this check in action, let's try flipping the ```Update_x.est``` and ```Update_v.est```.
+To see this check in action, let's try flipping the ```Update_x.node``` and ```Update_v.node```.
 ``` ocaml
 ++ let model = Seq_model.create [ Update_x.node; Update_v.node; Light_on.node; Print.node ]
 -- let model = Seq_model.create [ Update_v.node; Update_x.node; Light_on.node; Print.node ]
 ```
-Notably, if we were to run this, because Update_x.est now comes before Update_v.est, it will not know the current velocity.
+Notably, if we were to run this, because Update_x.node now comes before Update_v.node, it will not know the current velocity.
 Thus, it should fail.
 So, what happens when we run ```dune exec ./run_simple_example.exe```?

 ```
 Uncaught exception: